mantisbt-plugins/source-integration/README.md

 ## Support

-Problems or questions dealing with use and installation should be directed to the MantisBT IRC channel #mantishelp:
+Problems or questions dealing with use and installation should be directed to the MantisBT IRC channel #mantisbt-help on freenode:

-  irc://freenode.net/mantishelp
+  irc://freenode.net/mantisbt-help

 Bug reports or fixes are highly encouraged, and should be directed to the bug tracker on GitHub: